aiidaplugins/aiida-lammps/README.md

 pre-commit install
 ```

-The pre-commit can also be run in an isolated enviroment via `tox` with:
+The pre-commit can also be run in an isolated environment via `tox` with:

 ```shell
 tox -e pre-commit
 ```

+## License
+The `aiida-lammps` plugin package is released under the MIT license.
+See the `LICENSE.txt` file for more details.